ChangePlusPlusVandy/american-spcc/README.md

 #### Initialize and Start Supabase Locally

-Docker Desktop must be installed and running (download here)
+Docker Desktop must be installed and running (download here: https://www.docker.com/products/docker-desktop/)

 From the project root (where the `supabase` folder will live):